ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 * Add new packages with `pip install SomePackage`.

-* Upgrade a package with `pip install --upgrade SOmePackage`.
+* Upgrade a package with `pip install --upgrade SomePackage`.

 * After installing dependencies, use `pip freeze > requirements.txt` to list the requirements and version numbers for that project.
 For a clean install of all of these dependencies into another fresh environment, use `pip install -r requirements.txt`